MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-attach-document-master-data.md

 ---
-title: Attach files to master data | Microsoft Docs
+title: Attach Files to Cards and Documents | Microsoft Docs
-description: Add pictures, documents, or images to customers, vendors and other master records, and let them be attached to invoices as well.
+description: You can attach pictures, documents, and other type of files to all cards, such as the item card and job card, and you can attach files to all types of sales and purchase documents.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: article